gopinathsjsu/team-project-cmpe202-03-fall2025-commandlinecommando/listing-api/API_DOCUMENTATION.md

 ## Response Format
 All API responses follow a consistent format:
 - **Success**: Returns data directly or wrapped in pagination object
-- **Error**: Returns error message with appropriate HTTP status code
+- **Error**: Returns structured error response with consistent format using the global exception handler

 ## Endpoints